olesya-d/olesya-d/README.md

 # Hi there 👋, I'm Olesya Drozhzhina

-I'm a **motivated aspiring Data Analyst** based in London, recently completing a full-time Data Analytics bootcamp.
+I'm a **Data Analyst with a Business Analysis background** based in London, recently completing a full-time Data Analytics bootcamp.
 I bring a strong analytical background, experience as a Business Analyst in banking and telecommunications, and hands-on experience with SQL, Python, Excel, and Power BI.
 I'm now building my portfolio and looking to contribute to data-driven projects.

 ---